-Layers of darkness swirled around the room, flickering from blacks to grays then back to black, draped in shadows from the glow of the gas lamps.
+Layers of darkness swirled around the small room, flickering from blacks to grays then back to black, draped in shadows from the glow of the gas lamps.
 Their golden warmth spread across the angular planes of the teenage girl's face, deepening the look of the bags under her closed eyes.

 Her mouth was parted open and her arms were wrapped around her legs, cradling herself awkwardly.
 She was curled up in one of the plush armchairs, with her head resting upon an armrest.
 In a state of somber slumber.

 The lamp oils burned and created patterns of black and golds.
 Black and gold till everything appeared undone and then as one.